madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 #### Example 1

-Here's a hypothethical Datalog _rule_ that authenticates a user.
+Here's a hypothethical Datalog rule that authenticates a user:

 ```prolog
 auth(User) :- password(User,Pass), hash(Pass,Hash), valid(User,Hash).
 ```

-The reading of any rule in Datalog is "if everything (_subgoals_) to the right of `:-`{.prolog} holds, then we can conclude the thing (atomic formula) on the left."
+The reading of any rule in Datalog is "if everything (subgoals) to the right of `:-`{.prolog} holds, then we can conclude the head."
 In this specific case, we can authenticate a user if we have a password for a given user and the hash of that user is known to be valid.
 One of the nicest parts of this reading is that it doesn't matter which order the subgoals are presented, we still reach the same conclusion.
 For example,
 ```prolog
 auth(User) :- hash(Pass,Hash), password(User,Pass), valid(User,Hash).
 ```
 would authenticate exactly the same users as the previous example.

-Each atomic formula (more specifically each subgoal) contains a predicate for example $password$ is the predicate of the subgoal `password(User, Hash)`{.prolog}.
 When the predicates in a program are _logical_, there are no dataflow restrictions for evaluation of a subgoal with that predicate.
 For example, `password("Milner",Pass)`{.prolog} would bind the password of Milner to `Pass` while `password(User,Pass)`{.prolog} would generate all known user and